8 Reasons User Experience Designers will ❤️ Principle for Mac

 #2 — It works like magic

 The way Principle recognizes what deserves animation is by the name of the layer.
-If two layers have the exact same name yet their styles differ between artboards, they’ll be animated.
+If two layers have exactly the same name yet their styles differ between artboards, they’ll be animated.

 It’s amazing, and makes the process so incredibly fast.
 It took me less than a minute to do this.